Lykegenes/Lykegenes.github.io/_posts/2015-12-05-configure-ssl-nginx-lets-encrypt.markdown

 simp_le -d exemple.com:/var/www/website/root/ -f key.pem -f cert.pem -f fullchain.pem
 {% endhighlight %}

-To renew it, simply run the command again, adding one more parameter : `-f account_key.json`.
+To renew it, simply run the command again, adding one more parameter :
+{% highlight bash %}
+-f account_key.json`
+{% endhighlight %}.
 You can also create a weekly Cron job.
 The certificate will only be replaced if necessary (close to it's expiration date).

 Here are a few tools that can help us make sure our configuration is secure :